CALESA (KA•LESS•AH) TOWNSHIP, noun

 Ina A. Colen Academy

-The Colen Family Charitable Trust is establishing a K-8 charter school by the new master-planned community called Calesa Township.
-The school will be overseen by an independent non-profit governing board.
-For more information about the Ina A. Colen Academy please visit IACAFL.org.
+The Colen Family Charitable Trust has established Ina A. Colen Academy, a K-8 public charter school, adjacent to Calesa Township.
+The school is overseen by an independent non-profit governing board.
+For more information on Ina A. Colen Academy and to learn about the enrollment process, please visit IACAFL.org.

 Charter schools are public schools of choice that are governed by an independent board of directors.
 The charter school is authorized/sponsored by the Marion County School board.